martin0004/landmark_classification/README.md

 - Design 2 CNNs to classify an image based on a landmark in this image.
 	+ 1 CNN "from scratch".
-	+ 1 CNN using transfer.
+	+ 1 CNN using transfer learning.
 - Select the best CNN (target accuracy > 60%).
 - Create a simple interface for others to run the best CNN developed above.